 Nomophobia is the fear of being out of mobile phone contact.
-The term, an abbreviation for "no-mobile-phone phobia", was coined during a study by the UK Post Office who commissioned YouGov, a UK-based research organization to look at anxieties suffered by mobile phone users.
+The term, an abbreviation for "no-mobile-phone phobia",

 "It’s not real until a TV news organization throws a label on it.
 Nomophobia, according to MSNBC, is the fear of being without your mobile phone, and wouldn’t you know it, it’s on the rise.